Monday, August 21, 2017

 This is one of the reasons that Strategic Simplicity® is so important for businesses today.
 Your customers, employees, and suppliers are all overworked and overwhelmed.
 You are fighting to attract their attention and loyalty.

 One of the best ways is through incorporating simplicity throughout your business.
-I help my clients with 5 types of simplicity: market simplicity, message simplicity, decision simplicity, user simplicity, and operational simplicity.
+I help my clients with 4 types of simplicity: change simplicity, market simplicity, decision simplicity, and user simplicity.